Promises made, promises kept? Trump’s agenda remains a work in progress after 100 days

 … and pillars of culture

-The president’s promised agenda against “woke” policy swept quickly through the government as DEI programs from the Biden years were halted and references to diversity in federal communications were purged.
+Trump’s promised agenda against “woke” policy swept quickly through the government, as DEI programs from the Biden years were halted and references to diversity in federal communications were purged.

-This effort extended deep into cultural institutions and well beyond federal DEI hiring and workplace practices.

-An executive order from Trump on “restoring truth and sanity to American history” forbade federal money to Smithsonian programs that promote “improper ideology.”
+An executive order from Trump on “restoring truth and sanity to American history” forbids federal money to Smithsonian programs that promote “improper ideology.”

 He promised to roll back transgender rights

-As president, he has signed executive orders to ban transgender athletes from girls’ and women’s teams.
-He’s also asked the Supreme Court to rule against lower courts that have blocked his attempt to remove transgender troops from the military.
+As president, he has signed executive orders to ban transgender athletes from girls’ and women’s teams, and he’s asked the Supreme Court to rule against lower courts that have blocked his attempt to remove transgender troops from the military.

 He promised to pardon Jan.
 6 rioters, and he did